goranmoomin/synchronization-team-11/README.md

 While waiting in the blocking `rotation_lock` syscall, the kernel cannot hold a lock while sleeping as it will deadlock.
-Hence each time the task wakes up, the syscall must lock each time to access its own rotlock’s state; to prevent excessive blocking, we implemented a fine-grained locking system with each rotlock having a spinlock to protect its own mutable state.
+Hence each time the task wakes up, the syscall must lock each time to access its rotlock state; to prevent excessive blocking, we implemented a fine-grained locking system with each rotlock having a spinlock to protect its mutable state.

 Using per-rotlock spinlocks allows checking state in `rotation_lock` much lightweight at a small performance cost in `update_rotlocks`.